Evaluating lymphocytoses of undetermined etiology

 Preferred: Yellow top (ACD solution A or B)

-Slides: Include 5 to 10 unstained bone marrow aspirate smears, if possible.
+Slides: If possible include 5 to 10 unstained bone marrow aspirate smears, which must be labeled with two unique identifiers

 Collection Instructions: